Submissions

 Appendices should be placed after references.
 Whether in a table or figure format, they must be numbered consecutively.

-Once the review process is completed, the Handling Editor, in coordination with the Editor-in-Chief, makes a final decision, which can be one of the following:
+3. Once the review process is complete, the Editor-in-Chief makes a final decision, which can be one of the following:

 • Accepted